ctmakro/nkc/README.md

 nkc community project

 # First steps
-  1. Install Node.js for windows
+  1. Install Node.js for your system
-  2. npm install: express, request, nano, socket.io, moment

-  3. Start loopnode.bat
+  2. *git clone* this project, or extract from zip, to somewhere
+  3. *npm update* there

+  4. run start.bat (on windows), or sh start.sh (with bash)

-  4. Press Enter in cmd window whenever to restart server
+  5. Press Enter in cmd window whenever to restart server

 # Should you have
   - CouchDB listening on 5984